Shehryarssj/Manga-Downloader/README.md

 # Manga-Downloader
-A python script that lets you download manga chapters from manganelo.com with a gui interface.
+A python based web scraping script that lets you search through and download manga database from manganelo.com with a friendly gui interface.

 # Libraries Required
 PyQt5
 bs4